top of page

 Billy laughed.

-‘You might actually be right with that one, Boyle.’
+‘You might actually be right with that one, Boyle but When Farage becomes Prime-minister, everyone will get in line.
+Even the yanks.

 ‘Where are you going in such a hurry boyle?’
 I was just messing about.